I don’t know…

 Acting despite uncertainty is good

 It puts you back int he driver’s seat: Take action!
 It the only way to really gain control over your world and your fate.
-Even when you can’t guarantee the outcomes of a choice, making that choice puts you back in the driver ‘s seat on life’s journey.
+Even when you can’t guarantee the outcomes of a choice, making that choice puts you back in the driver‘s seat on life’s journey.
 Control is good, it makes you feel like a free agent, it is important to mental health, and that in turn is essential to physical health.
+Taking action is also the key to building confidence.

 It’s the one big perk of adulthood: Making your own choices is way more fun than having someone else choose for you.
-Wasn’t what we all wanted as a teenager, to have the right to choose for ourselves, rather than have our lives dictated by what others wanted?
+Wasn’t that what we all wanted as teenagers, to have the right to choose for ourselves, rather than have our lives dictated by what others wanted?

 It’s the safer option: Yes, you read right, facing the winds of uncertainty is much safer than passively bobbing through life.

-Taking a chance on what you know to be right for you, based on a deeper insight about your needs and who you are, on the other hand, is like sailing through the Pacific Ocean in a beautiful ship; it could be a wonderful adventure, you could hit a typhoon, but at least you can steer your way out of danger and towards paradise.
+Taking a chance on what you know to be right for you, based on a deeper insight about your needs and who you are, on the other hand, is like sailing through the Pacific Ocean on a beautiful ship; it could be a wonderful adventure, you could get hit by a typhoon, but at least you can steer your way out of danger and towards paradise.

 If you really want to be pragmatic about it, taking a chance on the things you believe are right for you increases the likelihood that you will live a life that has some measure of fulfillment.